Philosophy of pruning trees

 - increase fruit production

-- develop strong 45-degree angles to support fruit load
+- develop strong 45-degree angles to support the fruit load

 - remove limbs that grow down or straight up

-- maintain tree size (5-10’ is ideal size for home orchard in terms of accessibility)
+- maintain tree size (5 to 10 feet is ideal size for a home orchard in terms of accessibility)

 - maintain fruit spurs.

-The best time to prune trees is generally during the dormant period, usually in late winter (November– March).
-However pruning can be done year-round, as needed; for example, dead or diseased branches can be removed any time, the sooner the better.
-When pruning trees, keep this in mind: Pruning done during the dormant season tends to have an invigorating effect on tree growth.
-Pruning done during peak growth times tends to slow growth by removing leaves that manufacture nourishment, but too much summer pruning can damage a tree.
+The best time to prune trees is during the dormant period, usually in late winter from November to March.
+Dead or diseased branches should be removed as soon as possible.
+Pruning done during the dormant season tends to have an invigorating effect on tree growth.
+Pruning done during peak growth times tends to slow growth by removing leaves that manufacture nourishment.
+However, too much summer pruning can damage a tree.
 Pruning during the spring (post-dormancy) and fall (pre-dormancy) is generally the least desirable time as the plant is most vulnerable during those times.

-Sooner rather than later: When you cut away part of a plant, a wound is left, susceptible to pests and diseases.
-To avoid trouble always prune so as to make small wounds, rather than large ones.
+When you cut away part of a plant, a wound is left, susceptible to pests and diseases.
+To avoid trouble, always prune so as to make small wounds, rather than large ones.
 Removing a bud or twig produces a smaller wound than waiting until it is a large limb!
-Rubbing off a sucker bud leaves a smaller wound than if you wait until it has a year’s growth or more!
+Rubbing off a sucker bud leaves a smaller wound than if you wait until it has a year’s growth or more.

 A tree’s response to a pruning cut depends on where on the branch the cut is made.
 Both types of cuts are used in pruning fruit trees and grapes.